sora-xor/sora-docs/src/running-a-node.md

 Q: **I’m getting an error starting the node**.

 A: _Double check if you have entered the command and flags correctly and that there are no typos.
-If that does not work,\_ l_ocate your SORA2 folder, erase its contents, pull the docker image and try running the node again._
+If that does not work,\_ locate your sora2 folder, erase its contents, pull the docker image and try running the node again._

 Q: **I don’t have XOR for initial staking**.